Introduction to plotscaper

 These don’t really make sense to use while writing a schema - if you

-know that you don’t want a specific plot, you can just delete the call
+know that you don’t want a specific plot, you can just delete the line

 interacting with a scene inside a running R session.
 Perhaps you found